LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 **A couple notes about these shortcuts:**

 1. You will need iOS 13 at a minimum on the phone you'd like to trigger these shortcuts from.
 Looper's phone can still be lower than iOS 13, but your phone as the shortcut user would need iOS 13.
+    * For Loop-dev, the minimum iOS is iOS 15.
 2. You need to open those links in the Safari browser on your iPhone.
 A confirmation will show to initiate the download.
 After the download finishes, tap the button marked "AA" near your Safari address bar and tap "Downloads" to find and open the downloaded Shortcut.
 Then wait a bit, and the shortcut's inner guts will be there...scroll ALL the way down to the bottom to click the button to save the untrusted shortcut.
 3. When you enter your Nightscout URL in the "URL" field of the Loop shortcut setup, make sure you don't include a trailing "/" or the API calls to Heroku will error out.
 4. When a remote override is set properly, you'll see an "ok" message displayed.
 If there is an error, you'll see an error message.
 Most errors will be that you have an API_SECRET wrong (make sure there isn't a space at the end of you API_SECRET that you don't see) or you failed to do the steps to setup NS and update your Loop app as described in steps 1-3 above.